kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

            xxxxxxx            +------+
 ```

 To support software terminal emulators similarly to hardware terminals, Linux implements pseudo terminals.
-In the previous diagram hardware terminal was receiving bash output via a physical connection.
+In the previous diagram, the hardware terminal was receiving bash output via a physical connection.
 In the case of a pseudo-terminal, Linux creates one more filehandle to send data to xterm.
 That way xterm runs on the same machine and reads bash output via a filehandle; the entire scheme looks like that:

 ```
 (1)           (2)         (3)